A lasting legacy and the power of art

 A vast collection of quality art

-Lynne retired from teaching in 2017, and passed away suddenly in October 2023 in Madison, Wisconsin, while visiting her son’s family and lending her loving care to her grandbabies.
+Lynne retired from teaching in 2018, and passed away suddenly in October 2023 in Madison, Wisconsin, after moving there to be closer to her son’s family and lending her loving care to her grandbabies.
 The sudden and unexpected loss left a void throughout their entire family, but as they began going through her things, they discovered a trove of thousands of art pieces she had created over the course of several decades.

 “All of this art surfaced as we went through her things,” said Steve, explaining that they kept finding more and more beautiful abstract art pieces as they settled her estate.
 “There’s so much fine art there that’s worthy of ownership, of being sold to others so they can experience that feeling that good art gives you.”